 Oddly enough, while Spanish Flu is never mentioned, it is noted that Walter had suffered from typhoid fever, the reason he had not been attending college the year "Rilla of Ingleside" starts.

 Does Not Like Men: Miss Cornelia, who likes to tell unflattering stories about men and has the catchphrase of "Isn't that just like a man?"
 She then shocks everyone by announcing with equal calm that she's getting married to a long-time beau.

 Dunce Cap: Though minus the actual dunce cap, as punishment for smashing her slate over Gilbert's head Anne is made to stand in front of the class with "Ann Shirley has a very bad temper.
 Ann Shirley must learn to control her temper." written behind her on the blackboard.

-Emo Teen: Played for Laughs with the overly brooding, dramatic Roy Gardner (whose own sister cheerfully tells Anne that he would have bored her to death had Anne married him).
+Emo Teen: Played for Laughs with the brooding, dramatic, incredibly dull Roy Gardner, whose own sister cheerfully tells Anne that he would have bored her to death had Anne married him.
 Yes, even in the 19th century, this trope was common enough to be parodied.